For so many years I thought that having adult acne prone skin was my fault.

 Some products can be misleading and have ingredients that damage your skin, you need to understand the ingredients in order to avoid these.

-Read the ingredients list on the products and research the effects they can have.
+Read the ingredient list on each of your products and research the effects they can have.
 If you find something that is not on the official list of cosmetic ingredients then there’s a chance that it may not be great for you or your skin.
 Remember, keeping a fact-based approach is important, don’t let trends and empty promises mislead you.

-Mindfulness, happiness, confidence and stress are all interlinked and often appear cyclically in our lives e.g. stress = bad skin = lack of confidence = stress = bad skin etc. and alternatively mindfulness = happiness = good skin = confidence = mindfulness and so on (I could literally be here forever repeating myself).
+Mindfulness, happiness, confidence and stress are all interlinked and often appear cyclically in our lives e.g. stress = bad skin = lack of confidence = stress = bad skin etc. and alternatively mindfulness = happiness = good skin = confidence = mindfulness and so on (I could literally be here repeating myself forever).

 When you are feeling stressed your body can release cortisol into your body which affects your gut health.
 This in turn can play havoc with your hormones, which as we know tends not to end well for your skin.